pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Doing TDD will prevent these potential harmful issues.
 TDD is a requirement for being a professional developer.
 You cannot be one without.

+Do not allow rushing at the cost of you doing your best work.
+I.e. don't skip tests and refactoring just because you are in a hurry.
+Often the pressure to code fast comes from within, not even our boss.

+Good structure comes from writing tests first.
+You cannot test code with poor structure.

+Code with poor structure is
+- Rigid: Minor changes to the system is hard to integrate with the rest of the system
+- Fragile: Minor changes force many changes in other modules.
+Then, that small change is likely to cause something else to break.
+- Immobile: If you want to use some part of code and you cannot because it's so entangled in other code.